 How you can help: Start by calming your child and by giving him lots of reassurance that he has nothing to worry about.
 But keep him in his own bed while you do this.

 The next day, think hard about possible areas that may concern him – for instance, falling out with his best friend at preschool, or continual teasing from his older sister.
 Do what you can to make practical changes to resolve his concerns.

 8 / 9 I'm manjaLoad more

 What’s wrong: His so-called fear of sleeping alone is simply attention-seeking behaviour.

 How it shows: Although your little one tells you he doesn’t want to sleep alone and that he is afraid, he makes a remarkable recovery the moment you appear in his room!
 Your attention lifts his mood instantly and he wants to play with you.

 9 / 9Load more

-How you can help: Take more control of when you give your toddler attention.
+How you can help: Take more control of when you give your kid attention.
 For example, try to ignore him when he calls out that he doesn’t want to sleep alone – and if you feel you have to go in to see him, keep that contact brief, without any fuss.